sopel-irc/sopel.chat/index.md

 though.</dd>

 <dt>Can I use Sopel with Docker?</dt>
-<dd>Probably, but there's not much reason to.
-We only provide support for one
+<dd>Yes. there is <a href="https://github.com/sopel-irc/docker-sopel">an
-version of Sopel at a time, and it already supports running multiple instances side-by-side.
-If you really need to containerize dependencies, virtualenv is probably a lot easier—but there is <a href="https://github.com/sopel-irc/docker-sopel">an Officially Unofficial™ Docker container</a> available.</dd>
+Officially Unofficial™ Docker image</a> available (<em>N.B.</em> official support is only provided for one version of Sopel at a time; your mileage may vary with support for the Unofficial™ Docker image)</dd>

 <dt>Does Sopel work on Google App Engine?</dt>
 <dd>A few scattered tutorials for using SQLAlchemy on App Engine appear to